FloofyFlare/Cardano-Loot-box-Smart-Contract/README.md

 # Cardano-Loot-box-Smart-Contract
 A loot box smart contract written in Haskell for the Cardano bockchain
 - MintingPolicyTranscribed.hs is a file that holds a miniting policy and validation script for a randomized nft transaction.
+- Models in phase two were able to run on the plutus playground